NissesSenap/k8s-presentation/k8s-basics/basics.md

 - Kubernetes Jobs
 - Close to linux cronjobs
-- Can configure to run 1 at the time
+- Can configure to run 1 at a time

 </div>
 <div>